oldshensheep/place/README.md

 the `app.init-image` value in the configuration file. value in the configuration file, which defaults to `dd.png`.

+Initializing the canvas requires a token, which is in the `app.token` of the configuration file, and The default is to randomly generate an uuid

 **Note:** If the image size is different from the configured canvas size it will be automatically scaled to the canvas size.

-Initializing the canvas requires a token, which is in the `app.token` of the configuration file, and defaults to `cb2f4c23-5bfb-485c-aa65-e5873f279bab`.
-For security please configure another token

 ### Use Redis and MySQL (optional)